marcinkaluza/sil-automation/Exercise1/README.md

 ```

-Templates describe resources and can be deployed through CloudFormation.
+Templates describe AWS resources and can be deployed through CloudFormation.
 Once deployed, CloudFormation creates a **stack**.
 In order to deploy the template, in the **Exercise1** directory execute following command:

 ```
 aws cloudformation deploy --stack-name Test --template-file s3.yaml --parameter-overrides Name=mybucket